Dinner, supper or tea time (or whatever you call it!) is the start of your toddler’s bedtime routine…

 Dinner Time For 3-Year-Old

-By three years old your toddler should be having their dinner around 6pm.
+By three years old your toddler should be having their dinner between 5.30pm and 6pm.

 - Breakfast: 7am